3M (NYSE:MMM) Updates FY 2022 Earnings Guidance

-3M (NYSE:MMM) last posted its quarterly earnings results on Tuesday, January 25th.
-The conglomerate reported $2.31 EPS for the quarter, beating the consensus estimate of $2.02 by $0.29.
+3M (NYSE:MMM) last announced its quarterly earnings data on Tuesday, January 25th.
+The conglomerate reported $2.31 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.02 by $0.29.
 3M had a net margin of 16.75% and a return on equity of 40.84%.
-The company had revenue of $8.61 billion for the quarter, compared to analyst estimates of $8.58 billion.
-During the same period in the prior year, the company earned $2.38 earnings per share.
-The firm’s revenue was up .3% on a year-over-year basis.
-Analysts anticipate that 3M will post 10.45 EPS for the current fiscal year.
+The business had revenue of $8.61 billion for the quarter, compared to analysts’ expectations of $8.58 billion.
+During the same quarter in the prior year, the company earned $2.38 earnings per share.
+The business’s revenue was up .3% compared to the same quarter last year.
+On average, equities research analysts expect that 3M will post 10.4 earnings per share for the current fiscal year.

-Several equities research analysts have recently issued reports on MMM shares.
-JPMorgan Chase & Co. lowered their target price on shares of 3M from $210.00 to $205.00 and set a neutral rating on the stock in a research note on Wednesday, November 3rd.
-Citigroup lowered their target price on shares of 3M from $190.00 to $175.00 and set a neutral rating on the stock in a research note on Tuesday.
-Mizuho lowered their target price on shares of 3M from $180.00 to $170.00 and set a neutral rating on the stock in a research note on Tuesday.
-Sanford C. Bernstein started coverage on shares of 3M in a research note on Monday, January 10th.
-They set a market perform rating and a $175.00 target price on the stock.
-Finally, Argus lowered their target price on shares of 3M from $225.00 to $190.00 in a research note on Wednesday, January 26th.
-Four investment analysts have rated the stock with a sell rating, eight have given a hold rating and three have issued a buy rating to the company.
-Based on data from MarketBeat.com, 3M presently has an average rating of Hold and an average price target of $182.07.
+MMM has been the subject of a number of recent research reports.
+Credit Suisse Group dropped their price objective on shares of 3M from $195.00 to $182.00 and set a neutral rating for the company in a research note on Tuesday, February 15th.
+Argus dropped their price target on shares of 3M from $225.00 to $190.00 in a research note on Wednesday, January 26th.
+JPMorgan Chase & Co. decreased their price objective on shares of 3M from $210.00 to $205.00 and set a neutral rating for the company in a report on Wednesday, November 3rd.
+Morgan Stanley lowered shares of 3M from an equal weight rating to an underweight rating and set a $150.00 price objective for the company. in a report on Thursday.
+Finally, Deutsche Bank Aktiengesellschaft reduced their price target on shares of 3M from $189.00 to $182.00 and set a hold rating for the company in a report on Tuesday, February 15th.
+Five equities research analysts have rated the stock with a sell rating, seven have issued a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat, the company presently has an average rating of Hold and a consensus price target of $179.57.

-A hedge fund recently raised its stake in 3M stock.
-Morgan Stanley raised its holdings in 3M (NYSE:MMM) by 16.4% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 5,903,837 shares of the conglomerate’s stock after acquiring an additional 832,796 shares during the period.
-Morgan Stanley owned approximately 1.02% of 3M worth $1,172,678,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 66.20% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in MMM.
+Zullo Investment Group Inc. purchased a new position in shares of 3M during the fourth quarter worth approximately $326,000.
+Jaffetilchin Investment Partners LLC raised its stake in shares of 3M by 92.1% during the 4th quarter.
+Jaffetilchin Investment Partners LLC now owns 3,418 shares of the conglomerate’s stock worth $607,000 after buying an additional 1,639 shares during the last quarter.
+Flagship Harbor Advisors LLC raised its stake in 3M by 4.0% in the 4th quarter.
+Flagship Harbor Advisors LLC now owns 5,420 shares of the conglomerate’s stock valued at $963,000 after purchasing an additional 206 shares during the last quarter.
+Kingsview Wealth Management LLC raised its stake in 3M by 10.1% in the 4th quarter.
+Kingsview Wealth Management LLC now owns 9,940 shares of the conglomerate’s stock valued at $1,766,000 after purchasing an additional 908 shares during the last quarter.
+Finally, Toroso Investments LLC increased its stake in shares of 3M by 57.4% during the 4th quarter.
+Toroso Investments LLC now owns 18,789 shares of the conglomerate’s stock valued at $3,337,000 after acquiring an additional 6,855 shares during the last quarter.
+66.06% of the stock is currently owned by institutional investors.

 About 3M